This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cerebral palsy prevention isn’t always possible, but parents can minimize many risk factors.
 Medical professionals can also help reduce the chances of cerebral palsy by detecting and treating health issues in the mother, during labor, and in the newborn.

-Cerebral Palsy Prevention During Pregnancy
+Reducing Risk Factors for Cerebral Palsy During Pregnancy

 There are many things you can do to help your baby during pregnancy.
 Although nothing can guarantee that your child will not develop cerebral palsy, the following steps can help reduce the risk: